fer-bot/helios-voting/helios.md

 (a_i, b_i, a0_i, a1_i, b0_i, b1_i, c0_i, c1_i, r0_i, r1_i)
 ```

-As we don't want to leak the random number `r_i` to the server, to help voters generate the ciphertexts, we give this functions in JavaScript:
+As we don't want to leak any secrets to the server, to help voters generate the ciphertexts, we give these functions in JavaScript:

 ```javascript
 // Like pow function in Python